-Unit standard 17165
+Unit standard 17166

-Title Draw a conclusion after an investigation into an aspect of Pacific change and development with direction
+Title Draw a conclusion after an investigation into an aspect of Pacific change and development with guidance

-Level 1 Credits 5 Version 3
+Level 2 Credits 5 Version 3

-Outcome Evidence/Judgements for Achievement Evidence/Judgements for Achievement with Merit Evidence/Judgements for Achievement with Excellence Assessment will have taken place under Direction where the assessor has provided the learner with a planning template and specific advice and instructions on how to carry out the investigation.
+Outcome Evidence/Judgements for Achievement Evidence/Judgements for Achievement with Merit Evidence/Judgements for Achievement with Excellence Assessment will have taken place under Guidance where the assessor has provided the learner with general advice on the procedural steps involved in planning and carrying out the investigation, and suggestions for collecting and processing information.
+The assessor may have initiated advice and suggestions.
 ER 1.1 A plan is provided that includes the topic, key questions, and procedures for collection of information from a range of different sources.
 A plan is provided that includes the topic, key questions, and procedures for collection of information from a range of different sources.
 A plan is provided that includes the topic, key questions, and procedures for collection of information from a range of different sources.
 The topic needs to be relevant to Pacific change and development.
 The topic needs to be relevant to Pacific change and development.
 The topic needs to be relevant to Pacific change and development.
 See sample answers for Task 1.
 See sample answers for Task 1.
 See sample answers for Task 1.
 ER 1.2 Information is collected and recorded in accordance with the plan.
 Detailed information is collected and recorded in accordance with the plan.
 Comprehensive information is collected and recorded in accordance with the plan.
 See guidance given for Task 2.
 See guidance given for Task 2.
 See guidance given for Task 2.
 ER 1.3 A conclusion is made based on evidence collected during the investigation that includes a summary and statement of conclusion.
 A conclusion is made based on evidence collected during the investigation that includes a summary and statement of conclusion.
 A conclusion is made based on evidence collected during the investigation that includes a summary and statement of conclusion.
 See sample answers for Task 3.
 The conclusion makes links to the information collected.
 The conclusion makes insightful links to the information collected.
 See sample answers for Task 3.
 See sample answers for Task 3.